aws-amplify/docs/js/api.md

 postData();
 ```

+> Note that the header name, in the above example 'Authorization', is dependent on what you choose during your API Gateway configuration.

 ## Using Modular Imports

 If you only need to use API, you can run: `npm install @aws-amplify/api` which will only install the API module.